Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 There are a ton of Youtube videos and books on the use of a karambit for self-defense.
 There are moves and techniques that anyone can benefit from learning about.
 Don’t make the mistake of thinking a knife is a knife.
 Just like firearms, there is a lot of variances and you don’t want to hurt yourself using a weapon incorrectly.

 Consider getting a rubber version of the karambit to practice with.
 Here are a few options for rubber trainers that can get you started safely learning how to make the best use of your karambit during a defensive situation.

 This trainer is designed to mimic small karambits with shorter blades.
 It is made of plastic rather than rubber but it still makes a good option for those learning.
-At $6 it is worth trying out if you want to get some practice in.
+It is worth trying out if you want to get some practice in.

 Karambit Blade Work With Doug Marcaida